 - Simplicity.
 Learning how to buy and store cryptocurrency can be a confusing and daunting process.
 ETFs make it simple to gain exposure to digital currencies without going through the hassle of owning any coins.

 - Create a diverse portfolio.
-The compartmentalised nature of the crypto industry means that acquiring and holding a large collection of currencies all at once is complicated and time-consuming, requiring you to open several wallets and maintain accounts on multiple crypto exchanges.
-However, cryptocurrency ETFs allow you to track multiple digital coins and tokens all at once, saving you a whole lot of time and hassle.
+The compartmentalised nature of the crypto industry means that acquiring and holding a large collection of currencies all at once is complicated and time-consuming.
+You may have to open several wallets and maintain accounts on multiple crypto exchanges.
+However, cryptocurrency ETFs allow you to track multiple digital coins and tokens all at once, saving you a whole lot of time and effort.

 - Avoid the risk of hacking.
 Cryptocurrency exchanges and wallets are susceptible to hacking attacks and theft.
 Buying units in a crypto ETF protects you against these risks as you don’t actually own any digital coins.